baconpaul/sample-creator/README.md

     - Scroll bar on the log would be nice eh
     - Path regino shows path better and has a better set button
     - An actual design!
 Lets hope Steve bites :)
-- Important Details
-    - Any error handling at all in the RIFF writer
-    - Try/Catch around all filesystem things
-    - A way to display errors on screen in the log as red text
-    - store the path used in the patch
 - Engine / Rendering
     - "Drone Mode" - what is it and how would it work?.
 I like the idea of cut in half and add fades but controlling that is tricky